numpy/numpy.org/NA-overview.rst

 underlying arrays directly via attributes.
 The "prior art" discussion above suggests that something like this holding a .data and a .mask array might actually be solve a number of people's problems without requiring any major architectural changes to numpy.
+This is similar to a structured array, but with each field in a separately stored array instead of packed together.

 Several people have suggested that there should be a single system that has multiple missing values that each have different semantics,